 Self-only coverage Family coverage

-Minimum annual deductible \$1,300 \$2,600
+Minimum annual deductible \$1,400 \$2,800

-Maximum annual deductible and other out-of-pocket expenses \$6,450 \$12,900
+Maximum annual deductible and other out-of-pocket

+expenses \$7,000 \$14,000

-This limit does not apply to deductibles and expenses for out-of-network services if the plan uses a network of providers.
+This limit doesn't apply to deductibles and expenses for out-of-network services if the plan uses a network of providers.
 Instead, only deductibles and out-of-pocket expenses for services within the network should be used to figure whether the limit applies.

-Self-only HDHP coverage is an HDHP covering only an eligible individual.
-Family HDHP coverage is an HDHP covering an eligible individual and at least one other individual (whether or not that individual is an eligible individual).
+Self-only HDHP coverage is HDHP coverage for only an eligible individual.
+Family HDHP coverage is HDHP coverage for an eligible individual and at least one other individual (whether or not that individual is an eligible individual).